jusnelda/robots-and-coffee/Vim/README.md

 I created a cheatsheet, because in the beginning it is really hard to remember all the commands, you can find that [here](vim_cheatsheet.md)
 To customize vim the way you want it to, check out the [vimrc guide](vimrc.md)

+### Peculiarities
+* Vim **.swp** files:
+  Vim can be very strict and kind of yells at you if you try to edit a file that you already opened somewhere else.
+If you think you're smarter just press `E`(Edit anyway) or if you're not sure press `A`(Abort).
+Check if the file in fact is open.
+If it isn't: you can simply delete it with `rm .<your-filename>`.
+If Vim was right, it will just delete the swap file, once you closed the file in question.

 Alright, that is it so far!
 Have fun using vim!

 ### Thanks
 Special thanks to the one who made me use vim.